 - confusion,

 - drowsiness,

 - light-headedness,

-- headache.
+- headache,

 - loss of bowel and bladder control (incontinence),

 - fits, and

 - difficulty speaking.

-- The first aider can measure and record a person's responsiveness and level of consciousness using the AVPU scale (see chapter on basic first aid techniques page 27).
+- The first aider can measure and record a patient's responsiveness and level of consciousness using the AVPU scale (see chapter on basic first aid techniques).